truzo/tomango-2018/site/content/creates/web.md

 **A strong web presence attracts your target visitors and turns them into your new customers.**

-It's the detail that makes the difference.
+But it's paying attention to the detail that makes all the difference.

 A well-designed website is about far more than just its visual appearance.

-It must be easy to find, easy to use, easy to update and must work perfectly – on every device from desktop to mobile.
+It must be easy to find, easy to use and work **perfectly** – on every device from desktop to mobile.

 We've been developing websites for over 15 years.
-Our hige experience in planning, designing and building website and web applications will give you the edge over your competitors.
+Our huge experience in planning, designing and building website and web applications will give you the edge over your competitors.

 {{< quote
 	link="/created/hop/"
-	image="images/creates/brand.jpg"
+	image="images/created/created-hop.jpg"
 	body="Our new site’s repositioned us at the top of our industry and is definitely helping us attract more of the projects we want to win." citation="Adam Humphrey, Director, HOP"
 >}}

-## Our process
+## How we design your website
 Before we even think about writing the first line of code, we need to understand what you're trying to achieve.

 What’s your website for?
 What do you want it to do for your business?
-What do you want people to do when they use your site?
+What do people want to do when they use it?

 The answers to these questions form the beginnings of your design brief, which is referred back to during the design process.